seyhankhan/game-of-life/README.md

 # Conway's Game Of Life iOS App

-Simulates the game of life on an iOS application using Xcode and Swift.
+This project simulates Conway's famous 'Game of Life' on an iOS application, including the ability to download cell patterns from online and save them.